thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 =============================================================================================================================
 CHANGE LOG
 =============================================================================================================================
+v2.04
+NEW ADDITIONS/CHANGES
+- Provided support to convert vanilla recs into to the new format for archival purposes.
+Recordings are played in-game while recording in the new format.
+Files are stored in a new created directory "marble/client/demos/Converted".
+Features include:
+	- Four functions depending on desired scope:
+		- convertDemo(); for single files
+		- convertFolder(); for the entire contents of a single folder
+		- convertPath(); for the contents of a folder and its sub folders
+		- convertAll(); for all recs in the entire MBG directory tree
+	- Creation of a new "Converted" directory tree that bypasses resource manager.
+	- Statistical console output and a full report of the location of unfinished and skipped recordings in a text file.
+	  Skipped recordings include previously converted files or recordings already of the new format.
+	- Clean-up processes that removes unfinished runs
+	- A force option to force a conversion regardless if a desync occurs or the rec was previously converted
+	- A timescale option to set the playback speed while converting - default is set to as fast as the engine will allow.
+  NOTE: Converted recordings will NOT be verifiable.

+REMOVALS
+- videoRecordDemo(); removed due to lack of interest and purpose

 v2.03
 BUG FIXES
 - FPS display did not show correct fps during rec playback if playback device was less powerful than rec creator's device